chyyuu/os_kernel_lab/README.md

 * [x] code of chapter 8: synchronization on a uniprocessor
 * [x] switch the code of chapter 6 and chapter 7
 * [x] support signal mechanism in chapter 7/8(only works for apps with a single thread)
+* [x] Add boards/ directory and support rustdoc, for example you can use `cargo doc --no-deps --open` to view the documentation of a crate

 ### Todo(High priority)